ghalactic/github-release-from-tag/README.md

 > "hard wrapped".
 This is a very common practice.

-Most people would probably consider this an undesirable result, and would rather that the above two lines be considered part of the same line, similar to how GitHub behaves when rendering `README.md` files.
+Most people would probably consider this an undesirable result, and would rather that the above two lines be combined into a single line in the resulting HTML, similar to how GitHub behaves when rendering `README.md` files.

-To avoid this issue, this action **pre-renders** the tag annotation body to HTML (using [GitHub's API], in `markdown` mode) before inserting it into the release body, meaning that the line breaks will be interpreted in a way that works better for "hard wrapped" tag annotation messages:
+To avoid this issue, this action **pre-renders** the tag annotation body to HTML (using [GitHub's API], in `markdown` mode) before inserting it into the release body, meaning that the line breaks will be interpreted in a way that works better for "hard wrapped" tag annotation messages.
+Using this method, the above tag annotation body would be rendered like so:

 [github's api]: https://docs.github.com/rest/markdown#render-a-markdown-document